Veronicandemo/printf/README.md

-Printf project done by Veroniuca Ndemo and Kevin Erick.
+Printf collaboration project by Kevin Erick and Veronica Ndemo